daleroberts/tv/README.md

 **tv** is completely implemented in Python 3 using Numpy and GDAL 2.0.

 My rendering approach is different from other tools such as [hiptext](https://github.com/jart/hiptext) as I use more unicode characters and [true color](https://gist.github.com/XVilka/8346728).
-This means that you get amazingly better results as long as your terminal and font supports it.
-Here is a comparison between **hiptext** (left) and **tv** (right) using their [benchmark image](https://github.com/jart/hiptext/blob/master/obama.jpg) of Barack Obama.
+This means that you get **amazingly better results** as long as your terminal and font supports it.
+Here is a comparison between **hiptext** (left) and **tv** (right) using their [benchmark image](https://github.com/jart/hiptext/blob/master/obama.jpg) of Barack Obama using the standard MacOS font 'Menlo Regular' at size 11 in [iTerm 2.0](https://www.iterm2.com/index.html).

 <img src="https://github.com/daleroberts/tv/blob/master/docs/hiptext_obama.png" width="400">
 <img src="https://github.com/daleroberts/tv/blob/master/docs/tv_obama.png" width="400">